Eschatologue/CM_wiki/docs/lore/celestial.md

 ## Spellings and Grammar

-> *"What do you MEAN they are different when rotated????.
-Our Snobby aristocrats has more rules than whatever these things are!" -- Gallian's Blemished Ones*
+> *"What do you MEAN they are different when rotated?.
+Even our snobby aristocrats has more rules than whatever these things are!" -- Gallian's Blemished Ones*

 Celestial is still a language, following its own set of rules for spelling, grammar, and structure.
 However, these rules are shaky at best, forming a jumbled mess that is hard to understand and likely to drive one mad before comprehension is achieved.